Michigan ShipwrecksContact: Tom Graf 517-284-5561

 Shipwrecks & Nondivers

 Shipwrecks are publicly owned resources that are important to divers and nondivers alike.
 Museum exhibits, maritime heritage associations, park interpretive programs, television documentaries and school educational programs provide access for the nondiver to enjoy these resources.
-In addition, new technologies such as Remotely Operated Vehicles (ROVS) , interactive CD-ROM and the World Wide Web allow people to view shipwreck sites without getting wet.
+In addition, technologies such as Remotely Operated Vehicles (ROVS) and the internet allow people to view shipwreck sites without getting wet.

 Shipwrecks and the Law